 \section{Introduction}

-In this paper we explore the dynamics of dislocations in solids using an effective field theory approach.
+In this work, we explore the dynamics of dislocations in solids using an effective field theory approach.
 The physics of dislocations is obviously quite mature (see e.g.\cite{hirth_lothe}) but it is perhaps fair to say that highly relevant pieces of the puzzle have yet to be explored.
 In particular, the dynamics of the excitations of the dislocation itself has only more recently begun to be investigated \cite{MLi,Li_new}\footnote{These works along with ours only consider straight dislocations which end on boundaries.}, though we believe that a first principles theoretical underpinning is still lacking, which is a hole we wish to fill herein.

-The excitations of dislocations, which were termed ``dislons" in \cite{MLi}, are Goldstone bosons for systems with spontaneously broken space-time symmetries.
-When space-time symmetries are broken, the Goldstone bosons will have either a linear or quadratic dispersion relations, corresponding what what are called type I and type II respectively \footnote{More generally type I/II correspond to odd/even powers of the momentum.
+The excitations of dislocations, which were termed ``dislons" in \cite{MLi,Li_new}, are Goldstone bosons associated with the spontaneous breaking of space-time symmetries by the dislocation.
+When internal symmetries are broken, the associated Goldstone bosons will have either a linear or quadratic dispersion relations, corresponding what what are called type I and type II respectively \footnote{More generally type I/II correspond to odd/even powers of the momentum.
 Furthermore, when rotational invariance is broken one can generate dispersion relations of the form $E= \sqrt{\sum_i c_i k_i^2}$.}.
-For broken internal symmetries, the number of type I and II Goldstones obeys $n_I+2 n_{II}= n_{BG}$ \cite{Nielsen:1975hm,Schafer,Watanabe:2012hr}, where $n_{BG}$ is the number of broken generators.
-However, at the moment there is no such equality known for the Goldstones arising from the breaking of space-time symmetries \footnote{For a derivation of the inequality in the context of translational symmetry breaking see \cite{Watanabe:2011dk}.} the situation becomes more complex.
+The number of type I and II Goldstones obeys $n_I+2 n_{II}= n_{BG}$ \cite{Nielsen:1975hm,Schafer,Watanabe:2012hr}, where $n_{BG}$ is the number of broken generators.
+For the Goldstones arising from the breaking of space-time symmetries \footnote{For a derivation of the inequality in the context of translational symmetry breaking, see \cite{Watanabe:2011dk}.} the situation becomes more complex.
 In particular, Goldstones which propagate on sub-manifolds will in general have non-analytic dispersion relations.